Dihedral Universal Deformations: Representation theory

 \subsection{Explicit universal deformations of characters}

 Since dihedral representations are induced from characters, we first include a treatment of the universal deformation of a character.
-It can be derived from Mazur's fundamental paper~\cite[\S1.4]{M}, but due to its simplicity, we prefer to include a proof.
+It can be derived from Mazur's fundamental paper~\cite[\S1.4]{M}, but for the sake of completeness, we include a proof, which is quite simple and explicit.

 For $r \in \NN$ and $n$-tuples of positive integers $(e_1,e_2,\dots,e_n)$ we introduce the piece of notation

 \begin{prop} Let $H$ be a profinite group.
 We assume that the pro-$p$ group $P = \prod_{i=1}^n \ZZ/p^{e_i}\ZZ \times \ZZ_p^r$ with $e_i \ge 1$ for all $1 \le i \le n$ is the maximal continuous abelian pro-$p$ quotient of~$H$.
 Let $g_1,\dots,g_{n+r}$ be generators of~$P$ such that $g_i$ topologically generates $\ZZ/p^{e_i}\ZZ$ for $1 \le i \le n$ and $\ZZ_p$ for $n+1 \le i \le n+r$.